redelivre/redelivre/src/wp-content/plugins/contact-form-7/readme.txt

 == Changelog ==

-= 3.5.4 =

-* Fixed: Strip slashes from some text inputs before validating them.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.45.0.
-* Translations for German, French, Persian and Romanian have been updated.

-= 3.5.3 =

-* Checking of file extension when uploading has been enhanced.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.44.0.
-* Translation for Central Kurdish (ckb) has been created.
-* Translations for German, Hungarian and Japanese have been updated.

-= 3.5.2 =

-* Fixed: Strip newlines to prevent mail header injection.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.40.0.
-* Translations for Spanish and Dutch have been updated.

-= 3.5.1 =

-* Fixed: Submissions with array value cause PHP error.
-* Translation for Indian Bengali (bn_IN) has been created.
-* Translations for Spanish, Tagalog and Japanese have been updated.

-= 3.5 =

-* Added: Support of local file attachment.
-* Added: first_as_label option to drop-down menu (select) tag.
-* Added: Support of jQuery UI fallback for non-HTML5 browsers.
-* Show error message from jquery.form.js in a hidden element.
-* Make ajax-loader image have https URL when the page is https.
-* Use win_is_writable() to avoid file system issues on Windows server.
-* Save locale information when generating a contact form.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.39.0.
-* Translations for Finnish, German and Turkish have been updated.

-== Upgrade Notice ==

-= 3.5.2 =

-This version fixes a security related bug.
-Upgrade immediately.
+For more information, see [Releases](http://contactform7.com/category/releases/).

+= 3.7.2 =

+* Fixed a bug that allowed to avoid CAPTCHA validation.
+* The jQuery Form Plugin (jquery.form.js) has been updated to 3.50.0.
+* Translation for Dutch has been updated.

+= 3.7.1 =

+* The jQuery Form Plugin (jquery.form.js) has been updated to 3.49.0.
+* Fixed a bug of auto-p formatting around [response].
+* Translations for Russian, Korean, Hungarian, and German have been updated.

+= 3.7 =

+* Support free_text option that allows checkbox/radio to have an additional free text field.
+* Restore floating-tip style validation error as an option.
+* Support html_id and html_class attributes in [contact-form-7] shortcode.
+* Fixed bug that Flamingo stored submissions in demo-mode.
+* Fixed bug where auto-p function wrapped [response] with p.
+* The jQuery Form Plugin (jquery.form.js) has been updated to 3.48.0.
+* Translation for Haitian has been created.
+Translations for German, Hungarian, Czech, Turkish, Lithuanian, French, Basque, and Brazilian Portuguese have been updated.

+= 3.6 =

+* Accessibility: Apply role="alert" to response message and validation errors.
+* Accessibility: Apply aria-invalid="true" to input fields in which validation errors occuring.
+* Accessibility: Stop using floating-style validation error messages (not-valid-tip) which disappear with mouse-over, as it is not accessible.
+* Text domain has been changed from "wpcf7" to "contact-form-7" according with the standard of WordPress.org language packs.
+* Admin: "Add New" submenu has been added.
+* Flamingo: Sub-channel support.
+* Flamingo: Pass data to Flamingo in cases of spam detected, in addition to cases of mail sent.
+* Flamingo: Support flamingo_email, flamingo_name and flamingo_subject additional settings which allow to alter values passed to Flamingo.
+* New: Date format in mail.
+* New: wpcf7_submit action hook.
+* New: wpcf7_flamingo_submit_if and wpcf7_flamingo_get_value filter hooks.
+* The jQuery Form Plugin (jquery.form.js) has been updated to 3.46.0.
+* Translations for Brazilian Portuguese and French have been updated.